-DVS has field offices throughout the state that are staffed with nationally accredited veterans service officers who are dedicated to helping their veterans with filing VA claims, filing for state veterans benefits, or with anything else a veteran or their family needs.
+DVS has 16 field offices throughout the state staffed by 24 nationally accredited veterans service officers who are dedicated to helping veterans with filing VA claims, applying for state veterans benefits, or with anything else a veteran needs help.

 Office hours are Monday-Friday from 8am-5pm, (excluding holidays).
 Though this service is free, appointments are required and can be made by contacting the VSOs below.
-Please note: in addition to in-office assistance, veterans from anywhere in the state can also contact any DVS VSO for phone or email assistance.
+Please note: in addition to in-office assistance, veterans from anywhere in the state can also contact any

+DVS VSO for assistance by phone or email.